mancrurod/LinguaAnimae/README.md

 ### 🚀 Future Work (Optional/Post-MVP)
 - Export features (PDF), voice synthesis, or word cloud summaries
 - Support for additional text domains (poetry, music, etc.)
+- Add fine-tuned model to pipeline.
+Use it to relabel Bible verses.

 [See CHANGELOG.md](CHANGELOG.md) for complete history.